Home Majors Literature

 Based on our DegreeOutlook Score (combining earnings, AI resilience, job market size, and ROI), University of Pittsburgh-Greensburg ranks #1 for Literature with a score of 24/100 and graduate earnings of $23,868/yr.

-What's the outlook for a Literature degree?
+What's the ROI on a Literature degree?